GodestJulien/Node-RED-Pizza/README.md

 7. Create an **empty project**.
    <img src="./images/empty-project.png"/>

-8. Enter a name for your project (e.g. My Pizza Quality Check) and a description if you like then click the **Create** button.
-This project will create the needed Cloud Object Storage.
+8. Enter a name for your project (e.g. My Pizza Quality Check) and a description if you like then click the **Create** button. **This project will create the needed Cloud Object Storage** in order to stare any data related to your project.
    <img src="./images/pizza-check2.png"/>

-9. On the top right, click on **+ Add to project**
+9. Once your project is created, on the top right, click on **+ Add to project**
    <img src="./images/add-project.png"/>

    And select **Visual Recognition** as asset type.
 10. You need to provision a Visual Recognition service, click on the link to do it.
    <img src="./images/link-vr.png"/>

-   Create the service and make sure to chose the **DALLAS region**
+   Create the **new** service and make sure to chose the **DALLAS region**

    <img src="./images/confirm-creation.png"/>

    Great!
 You have created a new machine learning project that you can collaborate on with others, upload data-sets, and create training models.
 Additionally, this project wizard has instantiated the Watson Visual Recognition service that is pre-trained on millions of consumer oriented images and can be used with no additional training (as we'll see below).

-   However, since consumer data represents only 20% of the world's data, we will create a custom model below to teach Watson your business and what insights are in your images that consumer trained visual recognition software just doesn't cover.
+   However we will create a custom model below to teach Watson what insights are in your images that pre-trained visual recognition software just doesn't cover.

 **Test the General model:**